 Geology Site Account

-Mill Wood Sand Cliff, CHAFFORD HUNDRED, Thurrock District, TQ59437872, Potential Local Geological Site
+Mill Wood Sand Cliff, CHAFFORD HUNDRED, Thurrock District, TQ59437872, Notified Local Geological Site

 In 1872 Gibbs and Company Ltd established a cement works west of Mill Lane.
 This was one of the first cement works on the Essex side of the Thames and is notable for the experimental use, in 1887, of the rotary kiln that was subsequently used successfully in cement works around the world.
 The quarry was called Mill Wood Pit or Gibbs Pit but it was also known as Thames Works Quarry.
 It produced many fine fossils to generations of collectors, mostly sea urchins or echinoids exquisitely preserved in flint.
 In common with other quarries in the area, the chalk of Mill Wood Pit is capped with a thickness of Thanet Sand and, at the very top, a layer of Orsett Heath Gravel laid down by the early Thames.